 The Feast of Saint Agatha is one of the most important religious feats in Catania and it’s the third religious feast most followed in the world.
-It’s celebrated twice a year: on February 5 and on August 17, 2021.
+It’s celebrated twice a year: from February 3rd to February 5th, and on August 17.

-The feast in August lasts only one day and it’s connected to the celebrations occured in the night of August 17 1226, when the remains of the saint were brought back in Catania from Costantinople (todays Istanbul) by the two soldiers Gisliberto and Goselmo.
+The feast in August lasts only one day and it’s connected to the celebrations that occurred on the night of August 17, 1226, when the remains of the saint were brought back to Catania from Costantinople (today Istanbul) by the two soldiers Gisliberto and Goselmo.

-The feast in August is smaller that the Feast of Saint Agatha in February, but every year it attracts many devotees and turists.
-The night of August 17 great fireworks color the sky starting from Catania’s harbour and from the church of Saint Placido, a real rarity.
+The feast in August is smaller that the Feast of Saint Agatha in February, but every year it attracts many devotees and tourists.
+On the night of August 17, great fireworks color the sky starting from Catania’s harbor and from the church of Saint Placido, a real rarity.

 This ritual was diffused also outside of Sicily.